Indulge in Sydney’s 16 most decadent desserts

 Destination NSW

-It's the cake that made Reynold Poernomo famous on MasterChef, the aptly named Nomtella.
+It's the cake that made Reynold Poernomo famous on MasterChef and now he serves up the the aptly named Nomtella every day at KOI.
 Layers of dark chocolate brownie, espresso mousse, salted caramel ganache and hazelnuts come together in the perfect nutty mocha-y bite.

 Koi Dessert Bar, Chippendale - Credit: Koi Dessert Bar

-It’s only fitting that the delicate French pastries at this bijou cafe should be named for artists; they look like works of art themselves.
+It’s only fitting that the delicate French pastries at the bijou La Renaissance should be named for artists; they look like works of art themselves.
 The Goya is raspberry mousse with a creamy passionfruit centre, almond nougatine and pain de genes biscuit base, with one of their signature macarons on the side.

 Lukumades are a traditional Greek doughnut, sold from pastry shops or hole-in-the-wall cafes as an afternoon snack, often topped with sweet syrup and crushed walnuts.
 Taking cues from its namesake, there’s plenty of modern flavours on offer at this Chippendale venue, but you can’t go past a classic – Balles Bougatsa is filled with custard and topped with cinnamon and icing sugar.